ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### learning_curves

 This visualization uses the `training_statistics` and `model_names` parameters.
-For each model (in the aligned lists of `training_statistics` and `model_names`) and for each output feature and measure of the model, it produces a line plot showing how that measure changed over the course of the epochs of training on the training and validation sets.
+For each model (in the aligned lists of `training_statistics` and `model_names`) and for each output feature and metric of the model, it produces a line plot showing how that metric changed over the course of the epochs of training on the training and validation sets.

 Example command: